 “You never know what the person on the other side of the phone, email or Zoom meeting is dealing with on a day-to day basis.
 Do your best to have positive energy.”

 Hang in there, sales teams!
+You’ll make it through this tough season of selling during a pandemic.
 As Babe Ruth once said, “you just can’t beat the person who never gives up.”